MS Engineering Credit for Life

 - The portfolio must contain all required documents and must be provided as a single submission for review.
-Note: Affidavits will be placed in the student’s portfolio by UWP upon receipt.
+Note: Affidavits will be placed in the student’s portfolio by UW-Platteville upon receipt.

 - After receiving the student’s complete portfolio, a faculty committee within the Master of Science in Engineering Program will review the documents.
 All decisions of the committee are final.

 - There will be a review period of 60 to 90 days beginning after all affidavits and the portfolio have been received.